CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 - [Over The Line with The Compass Collective](https://over-the-line.uk/)

-You can also find more example project briefs on the [Project Brief page](./projects).
+You can find example project briefs on the [Project Brief page](./projects).

 ## Goals